AI vs Human Card Grading: Accuracy Compared

 AI card grading technology is still evolving.
 Here are some directions the technology is heading:

 Want to see how AI grading stacks up on your own cards?
-Sign up for CardGrade.io and get 3 free grading credits.
+Start your free CardGrade.io trial — 3 credits to get started.
 Compare the results against your own assessments or professional grades you have already received.

 The CardGrade.io editorial team writes about card grading, AI technology, and collecting strategy.
 Our guides are researched against official PSA, BGS, and CGC standards.